sunshower-io/zephyr/tools/zephyr-maven-plugin/src/site/markdown/index.md

 ####  Generating ICO/ICNS files
-    - Traditionally, having ICO or ICNS icon files on hand has been a prerequisite, requiring 3rd-party commercial tools, online icon generators, etc.  The Zephyr build ecosystem allows you to generate ICO/ICNS files from standard raster formats with a variety of sizes
+    - Traditionally, having ICO or ICNS imageData files on hand has been a prerequisite, requiring 3rd-party commercial tools, online imageData generators, etc.  The Zephyr build ecosystem allows you to generate ICO/ICNS files from standard raster formats with a variety of sizes

 ####  Attaching ICO/ICNS files to your executable